LLNL/hatchet-tutorial/notebooks/common/documentation/basic-numeric-comparison-02-01.md

-### Query type 2: Check for numeric metric equivalence in query node predicates
+### Use Case 2: Check for numeric metric equivalence in query node predicates

 This query type covers cases where the user provides a numerical value that has an equivalence relationship with a numeric metric of the nodes.
 Since, the query node predicates find numeric metrics that match a numerical value exactly, it is required to set this numeric metric of all the rows of the DataFrame to their floor value.
 This allows for a successful application of the query even when the numeric metric has a higher precision number than the numeric value provided in the query node predicate.